List of Elite characters: Omar Shanaa

 Omar Shanaa (portrayed by Omar Ayuso), Nadia's brother, he is a closeted gay guy who struggles with pleasing his parents while living his true self.
 He dealt drugs to make enough money to move out.
 He is shy, detail-oriented and best friends with Samuel.

-In season one, However, h e is introduced by Christian to Ander.
+In season one, However, he is introduced by Christian to Ander.
 Believing that Samuel is too innocent he does not confide in him about his dealing nor his sexuality.
 After Ander smokes pot he sets up an online dating profile and matches with an anonymous man who asks him to meet.
-It is soon revealed to be Ander.
+It is soon revealed to be Omar.
 At first Omar is wary of starting anything with Ander as he sees it to be too much of a risk.
 Omar's secrets are revealed to Nadia by Guzmán in an argument.
 Nadia confronts Omar and begs him to stop dealing, she also advises him to 'set aside' being gay for a few years.
 Omar defends himself and argues that he 'has the right to live his own life.'
-Omar starts selling marijuana to Samuel's girlfriends Marina but warns her that is very strong and to be careful.
+Omar starts selling marijuana to Samuel's girlfriend Marina but warns her that it is very strong and to be careful.
 Marina does not listen however and passes out on two occasions due to its effects.
 The second time she is caught it is in front of the principal.
 Upon interrogation, Marina is forced to reveal that it was Omar who sold her the drugs.
 Omar and Nadia's father is called into the school and Omar's bad habits are revealed which causes his father to fly into a rage.
 In disgrace, Omar is forced to remain in the family shop at all times and is treated with hostility by his father.
 His father also begins planning an arranged marriage for Omar with a Muslim girl, Zahira, who lives in the town.
 Later, Ander's mother accidentally reveals that Omar is gay.
 Yusef rushes back to the store and violently confronts Omar begging him to deny his homosexuality.
-Afraid of his father's reaction and his disappointment Omar denies the accusations.
+Afraid of his father's reaction and his disappointment, Omar denies the accusations.
 Omar attends the graduation part at Las Encidas with his sister and his father and uses it as an opportunity to spend some time with Ander.
 He tells him that he will not have much free time over the summer and his father will be watching him closely, he will however have ten minutes everyday when his father goes to the bank.